carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 {: .bash}

 Remember to replace `yourUsername` with the username supplied by the instructors.
 You may be asked for your password.
-Watch out: the characters you type are not displayed on the screen.
+Watch out: the characters you type after the password prompt are not displayed on the screen.
+Normal output will resume once you press `Enter`.

 You are logging in using a program known as the secure shell or `ssh`.
 This establishes a temporary encrypted connection between your laptop and `{{ site.remote.login }}`.
-The word before the `@` symbol, e.g. `yourUsername` here, is the user account name that you permission to use on the cluster.
+The word before the `@` symbol, e.g. `yourUsername` here, is the user account name that you have permission to use on the cluster.